PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-10 00:54:48
+Last updated: 2024-04-10 00:55:21
-Random Quote: Welcome to the church of MathologyToday I'd like to talk about prime numbers and why they give us joy. - Sheldon
+Random Quote: What's the point of having magic keys if we can't even use them? - Bode Locke